-Know the Signs of Dry Drowning and Secondary Drowning
+Know the Signs of 'Dry Drowning' and 'Secondary Drowning'

 What to Do

-If your child has any signs of dry drowning and secondary drowning, get medical help.
-Although in most cases the symptoms will go away on their own, it's important to get him checked out.
+If your child has any breathing problems after getting out of the water, get medical help.
+Although in most cases the symptoms will go away on their own, it's important to get them checked out.

 "The most likely course is that the symptoms are relatively mild and improve over time," says Mark Reiter, MD, past president of the American Academy of Emergency Medicine.

-Any problems that do develop are usually treatable if you get medical help right away.
-Your job is to keep a close eye on your child for the 24 hours after he has had any problems in the water.
+Any problems that do develop are usually treatable if you get medical care right away.
+Your job is to keep a close eye on your child for the 24 hours after they have had any problems in the water.

 If the symptoms don’t go away, or if they get worse, take your child to the emergency room, not your pediatrician's office.

-"Your child will need a chest X-ray, an IV, and be admitted for observation," Pitetti says.
+"Your child will need a chest X-ray, an IV, and be admitted for observation," says Raymond Pitetti, MD, associate medical director of the emergency department at Children's Hospital of Pittsburgh.
 "That can't be done in an office."

-Because there are no drugs for dry or secondary drowning, your child will probably get "supportive care" at the hospital.
-This means checking that his airways are clear and monitoring his oxygen level.
-If he's having severe trouble breathing, he may need to use a breathing tube for a while.
+If your child has to stay in the hospital, they will probably get "supportive care.”
+This means that doctors will check their airways and monitor their oxygen level.
+If your child has severe trouble breathing, they may need to use a breathing tube for a while.

 Prevention

-The most important thing parents can do has nothing to do with doctors or the emergency room and everything to do with preventing drowning in the first place.
+The most important thing you can do is help prevent drowning in the first place.

 - Always watch closely when your child is in or around water.